Workplace Wellness and Health Promotion (Morningside Campus)

 As a Workplace Wellness and Health Promotion graduate skilled in program design and management, psychosocial and physical health issues, mental health management, program planning and health promotion theory you will bring a holistic and interprofessional approach to the field.

-*This program is also offered at our Pickering Learning Site, please see Program 1233 for more information.
+Note: This program is also offered at our Pickering Learning Site.
+Please see Workplace Wellness and Health Promotion - Pickering Learning Site (Program 1233) for more information.

 |Course Code||Course Title||Location|